Ronda Rousey, Charlotte Flair and more react to seeing WWE Superstars change brands in the 2018 Superstar Shake-up.04/19/2018 - 18:30

 The release turned out to be a blessing in disguise.
 Instead of licking his wounds over losing his dream job, McIntyre set out on a worldwide wrestling odyssey.
 During his global trek, he transformed into one of sports-entertainment’s most in-demand players, and he returned to WWE three years later — stronger, hungrier and decidedly more grizzled than when he left.

-Loving nothing more than to mix it up in a brawl, McIntyre looks right at home in between the yellow ropes, and the NXT Universe is all too happy to have him.
-When the big Scot enters the ring, the fight’s on.
+Loving nothing more than to mix it up in a brawl, McIntyre looks right at home in any ring he enters, and the WWE Universe is all too happy to have him.
+When the big Scot enters the squared circle, the fight’s on.